Updated April 17, 2019.

 The company also has its own home-related vendor database called The One Network so customers can connect to all the services they need from mortgage lending to home insurance to pest control and so on.

-This company currently ranks #230 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2005 and franchising since 2012, the number of locations has climbed since then from 16 in 2012 to the current total of 120, 21 of which are company-owned and all of which are located in the U.S.
+This company currently ranks #130 (a big jump up from last year’s position of #230) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 2005 and franchising since 2012, the number of locations has climbed since then from 16 in 2012 to the current total of 148 (up from last year’s total of 120), 18 of which are company-owned and two of which are located outside the U.S.

 An Important Note About Our Methodology